Revision surgery does not fix the knee replacement to levels of successful primary knee replacement

 - Self-efficacy was assessed 2 one-half weeks prior to surgery, positive affect the day after surgery, vitality and vigor one-month following surgery, and post-operative pain at one- and three-months following surgery.

 - Analysis revealed significant coefficients from pre-operative self-efficacy to positive affect during hospitalization, as well as to vitality and vigor at one-month following surgery.

 Heaviness, numbness, pressure, and tightness associated with the prosthesis

-A June 2022 study (1) Up to 20% of people who undergo total knee replacement surgery have ongoing pain and discomfort.
-The aim of this study was to understand what role the concepts of embodiment (of both having a body and experiencing the world through one’s body) and incorporation (integrating something into one’s body) might have in understanding experiences of pain and discomfort after total knee replacement.
+A June 2022 study (6) suggests up to 20% of people who undergo total knee replacement surgery have ongoing pain and discomfort.
+The aim of this study then was to understand concepts of pain and discomfort patients felt and suffered from after total knee replacement.

 Anterior femoral notching and fractures after total knee replacement.

 During total knee replacement surgery, the thigh bone can get cut in the front inadvertently.
 This is called Anterior femoral notching.
 A July 2022 paper (8) noted that anterior femoral notching (AFN) is a severe complication of total knee replacement, which in a percentage of patients may lead to fractures after surgery.
 What the researchers noticed in patients with Anterior femoral notching is that during their gait cycle, if there is an anterior femoral cortical notch more than 3 mm, the stress will be significantly increased and that maximum equivalent stress exceeded the femoral yield strength and may increase the risk of periprosthetic fractures.